StetHD/tarifa-book/README.md

 # Tarifa

-Your friendly mobile-app development toolchain on top of Cordova
+Your friendly mobile-app development toolchain on top of Cordova!